|On this page

 Depending on the settings, a feedback loop block can also run multiple serial loops in parallel.

-For example, imagine an RBD simulation where a jar is being filled with marbles, one handful at a time.
+For example, you perform an RBD simulation where a jar is being filled with marbles, one handful at a time.
 The entire process could be run as a single simulation, however marbles at the bottom of the jar might become unstable and the numbered of simulated objects would keep growing.
 One way to manage this is to run the RBD simulation for the first handful of marbles and use its results as a static object in the second simulation.
 The result of the second sim and first sim combined would be static objects in the third sim, and so on.
 You can do this in TOPs using a feedback loop with a ROP Geometry in the loop block.

 Create a feedback loop block

-Cook parallel "side tasks" based off work items in the loop
+Cook parallel side tasks based off work items in the loop

 This can be useful for “side work” based on items in the loop but not required by the loop.
 For example, if the loop involves generating and manipulating images, you might generate thumbnails of the images outside the loop.